 RESEARCH AREAS

-We focus on the physical and chemical phenomena that pertain to aerosols, which are suspended liquid droplets or solids, as they serve as interesting reaction vessels in the atmosphere and their exposure is associated with adverse human health effects.
+We focus on the physical and chemical phenomena that pertain to aerosols, which are suspended liquid droplets or solids that are a few tens of nanometers to several tens of micrometers in size.
+Aerosol particles serve as interesting reaction vessels in the atmosphere and their exposure is associated with adverse human health effects.

 Our research falls under three broad themes: